The Stationary Bandit Model

 reprisals.
 Masses of men cannot be led to death unless the army command has the

-those malicious tailless apes that are so proud of their technical achievements
+long as those malicious tailless apes that are so proud of their technical

-- the animals that we call men - will build armies and wage wars, the command
+achievements - the animals that we call men - will build armies and wage wars,

-will always be obliged to place the soldiers between the possible death in the
+the command will always be obliged to place the soldiers between the possible